inex/ixp-manager-docs-md/docs/features/cronjobs.md

 ### Expunging Logs

-Some data should not be retained indefinitely for user privacy / GDPR reasons.
+Some data should not be retained indefinitely for user privacy / GDPR / housekeeping reasons.
 The `utils:expunge-logs` command runs daily at 03:04 and currently:

-1. removes user login history older than 6 months.
+1. removes user login history older than 6 months;
-2. eh, no that's it for now!
+2. removes user API keys that expired >3 months ago;
+3. removes expired user remember tokens.